Blog series on Define Statutory Reports : Introduction

 Governments across the globe are increasingly becoming data hungry and this has had a profound impact on regulations related to legal compliance and specifically periodic reporting.
-Conservative estimates say that there are more than thousand legal reports that an organization with global presence needs to send to authorities, naturally not all of them are supported in SAP solutions for advanced compliance reporting (ACR) out of the box.
+Conservative estimates say that there are more than thousand legal reports that an organization with global presence needs to send to authorities, naturally not all of them are supported in SAP Document and Reporting Compliance – Statutory Reporting (Formerly ACR) out of the box.

-To enable customers and partners to address this last mile of reporting requirements, ACR offers the Define Compliance Reports application (Design Time).
+To enable customers and partners to address this last mile of reporting requirements, SAP offers the Define Statutory Reports application (Design Time).
 The two key purposes of the design time are as under:

 - Enable the customers and partners to create custom legal reports which are not currently available as a part of the standard SAP offering.
 This would be a completely new report owned and managed by the creator.